mseyne/superpowers-tutorials/1SuperPong/ch1.md

 Pong is a kind of symbol in the young video game history, as it is one of the first graphical video game.
 I think it is also a nice starter for learning the basics of Superpowers.

+You can [play the game here][2] if you want to see what we will do.

-Our game will have the following features than we will build step by step :
+Our game will have the following features than we will build step by step:

 * A table background, in which the game take place.
 * Two paddles than each player can control on keyboard.